PeterTheobald/HackerDojoPythonGroup/README.md

 The meetings are oriented around in-person conversations gathered together at the [Hacker Dojo](https://hackerdojo.org/), but we do usually stream the meetings in the [Hacker Dojo Discord](https://discord.gg/qz3v4ggQdP) 'Dojo Voicebox' channel, although remote is not ideal because it can be hard to catch everyone's comments and it is harder to ask questions.

+A formatted and styled version of this webpage [lives here](https://petertheobald.github.io/HackerDojoPythonGroup/).

 ## Ideas for upcoming meeting topics:

 - CircuitPython/MicroPython on controllers (Raspberry Pico)